The World Pet Markets Trend

-Meanwhile, Euromonitor reports that this relative newcomer to the world pet market arena is expected to grow at a 10-15% annual rate in the coming years.
-It is projected to eventually become a leading supplier of pet products around the world.
+Meanwhile, Euromonitor reported this relative newcomer to the world pet market arena is growing at a rate of about 12% each year.
+India's total sales in pet care products reached $287.9 million in 2017 alone.
 Among the growing pet-related products and services in India are:

-Dog-friendly restaurants, where pet parents can treat their pooches to gourmet meals, also are a growing trend in India.
+Dog-friendly restaurants, where pet parents can treat their pooches to gourmet meals, are also becoming more popular in India.

-Another up-and-coming world pet market is found in Russia, which has witnessed dramatic growth in the realm of pet food.
+Another growing force in the pet market is Russia, which has witnessed dramatic growth in the pet food industry.